SHADE-AI/daidepp/daide-specification.md

 ## Notation

 In the text, anything in [square brackets] may be omitted.
-Anything which is specified twice followed by a line of dots ... may be repeated any number of times (including once, but not including not at all unless it is also in [square brackets].
+Anything which is specified twice followed by a line of dots ... may be repeated any number of times (including once), but not including not at all unless it is also in [square brackets].

 Any (round brackets) are part of the syntax of the language.